Muirfield/pocketmine-plugins/GrabBag/README.md

 There is a `modules.yml` that by default activates all modules.
 You can de-activate modules by commenting them out from `modules.yml`.
+This is done by inserting a `#` in front of the text.

 ### Permission Nodes: